 Students can also take part in service learning through the student organization Global Rehabilitation Organization at Washington, more commonly known as GROW.
 GROW developed from a shared interest in global health and community outreach among students in the Department of Rehabilitation Medicine.
 The goal of the group is to inspire rehabilitation professionals to become more engaged in their communities and play a part in building a better world.

-Supported by faculty adviser Cheryl Kerfeld, GROW provides resources and opportunities for students to participate in a variety of local and international service learning projects under the supervision of UW faculty and licensed therapists from the community.
-GROW currently sends students on yearly service learning trips to Peru, Zimbabwe and Guatemala.
-Locally, GROW members volunteer with activities and groups such as the Falls Prevention Program, the Latina Health Fair and University District Street Medicine.
+GROW provides resources and opportunities for students to participate in a variety of local and international service learning projects under the supervision of UW faculty and licensed therapists from the community.
+Internatiuonal volunteer programs are available in Peru, Zimbabwe and Guatemala.
+Locally, GROW members volunteer with activities and groups such as the Falls Prevention Program, the Latina Health Fair and University District Street Medicine (UDSM).

 For more information about GROW, visit the GROW website or email email@example.com.

-The Department of Rehabilitation Interdisciplinary Student Organization, known as DRISO, focuses on promoting interdisciplinary and interprofessional collaboration in rehabilitation through the catalyst of student action.
+The Department of Rehabilitation Interdisciplinary Student Organization (DRISO) promotes interdisciplinary and interprofessional collaboration in rehabilitation through the catalyst of student action.
 This registered student organization provides opportunities for students in physical therapy, occupational therapy, prosthetics and orthotics, speech and hearing sciences, and rehabilitation science to participate in a variety of activities, including service learning, extracurricular educational programs and social engagement from an interdisciplinary perspective.
-For more information, visit the DRISO website (UW NetID required).
+For more information, visit the DRISO website (UW NetID required to access).